shirsbrunner/shirsbrunner.github.io/src/articles/20260418_sustainable_Markers/article.md

 ### Sakura Coupy Marker
 Found in Japan, these "Markers" look more like a pencil for children.
 They are advertised as replacement for highlighers and seem to make an easily visible mark.
 Not sure, if they should be put into a pocket, or if they melt in the hand during a workshop.
 They seem to come in 3 different colours, different sets have different options.
 I couldn't find a black one, even though it should be available (based on an interent research).
 > Viability: Sakura Coupy Markers bring quite a nice line on paper.
 However they don't have enough opacity without a lot of pressure to make them viable on a sticky note.
 The paper tends to crumble.
 They are however nicely suited for drawing or colouring.
 Overall a bit harder than a Caran d'Ache Neocolor.
+> Update: the Coupy Markers are really handy to be used as "no plastic" markers.
+I use them a lot while colouring parts of wireframes on papers.

 ## Other pens I'm currently using
 - Brass Kaweco sport fountain pen.
 This still uses ink cartridges as everybody tells me that the converter alternative always generates a mess (the cardridge is refilled over the nib).
 The pen is very small when closed.
 Used with black ink for wireframes and basic designs.